 As its name suggests, the aim of the No Species Loss Strategy is to lose no more species in South Australia, whether they be on land, in rivers, creeks, lakes and estuaries or in the sea.
 No Species Loss defines what is required over ten years to protect the state's ecosystems - the native plants and animals, and the environments in which they live.
 The Strategy also recognises that some of the damage we have done to our ecosystems may take hundreds of years to repair.

 Printed copies of No Species Loss - A Nature Conservation Strategy for South Australia 2007-2017 are available at a cost of $7.50 from the department.
-Email us or live chat with a customer service representative on the website Monday to Friday from 9am to 5pm.
+Email us, live chat with a customer service representative on the website Monday to Friday from 9am to 5pm, or call us on (+61) 8207 7700 Monday to Friday from 10am to 4pm.

 The best way to protect our native plants and animals is to take a landscape approach to conserving their habitats.
 This means working together across regions and Australia wide, taking a long-term approach to conservation activities.